-Anne is now Head of the Academic Unit of Ageing and Stroke Research, University of Leeds and is a NIHR Senior Investigator.
+Anne is now head of the Academic Unit of Ageing and Stroke Research, University of Leeds, and is a National Institute for Health Research (NIHR) senior investigator.
 The unit is a leading centre for applied health research in frailty, care home research and improving outcomes for people after stroke.
 The majority of the team's work is funded by the NIHR and undertakes mixed-methods research primarily focused on the development and evaluation of complex interventions.
 This includes undertaking two of the world’s largest stroke rehabilitation trials.

 Anne was awarded a Fellowship of the CSP in 2011.